fusion-energy/paramak/README.md

  `my_reactor.add(my_plasma)`

-A 3D rendering of the combined Shapes can be created
+A 3D rendering of the combined Shapes can be created.

 `my_reactor.export_3d_image('reactor.png')`

-A html graph of the combined Shapes can be created
+A html graph of the combined Shapes can be created.

 `my_reactor.export_html('reactor.html')`

 ## Usage - neutronics model creation

-First assign a stp_filenames to each of the Shape objects that were created earlier on.
+First assign stp_filenames to each of the Shape objects that were created earlier on.

 `my_shape.stp_filename = 'my_shape.stp'`

 `my_plasma.stp_filename = 'my_plasma.stp'`

-The assign material_tags to each of the Shape objects
+Then assign material_tags to each of the Shape objects.

-`my_shape.material_tag = 'eurofer'`
+`my_shape.material_tag = 'steel'`

 `my_plasma.material_tag = 'DT_plasma'`

-Now add the Shape objects to a new reactor
+Now add the Shape objects to a freshly created reactor object.

 `new_reactor = Reactor()`